Wingate

 Using CTF Testing to Adjust Sampling Plan RQL

 After the solder stencil step, the typical way to calculate the post-stencil current reject defect level (RDL) is to divide the number of missing, insufficient, open lead, and bridged solder deposits by the total number of solder deposits needed.
 Let’s say there’s solder missing or defective in 12 of the spots in the area where a large, expensive 1,000 I/O µBGA part is to reside.
-If we calculate the defect percentage as function of the total number of solder deposits (10,000), the RDL is 0.12%.
+If we calculate the defect percentage as a function of the total number of solder deposits (10,000), the RDL is 0.12%.

 By the time this is discovered, the manufacturer has two uncomfortable choices: one, very expensive surgical-level rework; the other, to scrap the assembled board, incurring significant financial loss.